Skip to main content

 }

 There are two ways we can go about developing the custom instructions.
-We will start with an approach, which is what the production code would take.
-Afterwards, we will use the the mock functions to speed up the development.
+We will start with an approach that is what the production code would take.
+Afterwards, we will use the mock functions to speed up the development.

 Normal approach